Decatur4/Cooper-Rat/README.md

 5. Run server `node index.js`

-6. In your browser navigate to `http://<SERVER IP>:22533` & Login with default username and password ( By default server will run on localhost and to make a client APP you can use [PORTMAP](https://portmap.io) to access APP on wide area network , check below for demo to setup haxRAT with PORTMAP.)
+6. In your browser navigate to `http://<SERVER IP>:22533` & Login with default username and password

 ### For default PASSWORD
 username: admin <br>